 I wanted to share her warning about it because I think it’s something most coffee drinkers have no idea about.

-Julia says that her main objection to coffee is that people drink it first thing in the morning when they get up and then they end up skipping breakfast because coffee is a strong appetite suppressant.
+Julia says that her main objection is that people drink coffee first thing in the morning when they get up.
+This typically results in skipping breakfast altogether because coffee is a strong appetite suppressant.

 Skipping breakfast is a big no-no and not just because it increases your chances of overeating especially starches and sugars later in the day.

 Meat is the best source of tryptophan but only from animals roaming on pasture (corn contains almost NO tryptophan so don’t eat beef from corn fed cattle or eggs from primarily corn/soy fed chickens).

 Protein (food) —–> Tryptophan (amino acid) —–> Serotonin (neurotransmitter) —–> Melatonin (hormone for restful sleep)

 .
 Moreover, ample serotonin is important for a restful night’s sleep as the body converts serotonin into melatonin at dusk.
 Inadequate melatonin results in insomnia problems.

-While eating protein later in the day definitely helps, because none was consumed at breakfast, your body ends up playing serotonin catch up all day every day.
+While eating protein later in the day definitely helps, your body still ends up playing serotonin catch up all day every day due to missing breakfast.

 Julia says that we all need about 20-30 grams of protein 3X per day to fulfill our body’s requirement for amino acids in order to produce adequate neurotransmitters like serotonin.

 If you must drink coffee, then at the very least, wait until after breakfast to do it!

-This way, the impact on your serotonin levels will not be as severe as drinking coffee first thing in the morning and skipping breakfast due to the appetite suppressing effects.
+This way, the impact on your serotonin levels will not be as severe as drinking coffee first thing in the morning and skipping breakfast due to the appetite-suppressing effects.

-- 5-Hydroxytryptophan (5-HTP): 50 mg in the mid-afternoon and before bedtime.
+- 5-HTP (suggested source): 50 mg in the mid-afternoon and before bedtime.